Common Freeze-Drying Mistakes

 Solution:

-In addition to the book, you can also access the Customer Support troubleshooting wizard on the Harvest RightTM website by visiting FDHR.2MHE.COM, located in the upper right-hand corner.
-This resource can provide further assistance in addressing any freeze-drying challenges you may encounter.
+You can access the Customer Support troubleshooting wizard on the Harvest RightTM website by visiting FDHR.2MHE.COM, located in the upper right-hand corner.

-Remember, every mistake is an opportunity to learn and improve.
 By avoiding these common pitfalls and utilizing available resources, you'll enhance your freeze-drying skills and enjoy delicious, long-lasting results.
-Happy freeze-drying!